 Low-FODMAP Grocery Options

 We understand that getting a low-FODMAP meal delivery service isn’t an option for everyone.
-If this is a diet that you should be following for your health, but can’t afford the packages, there are a few grocery stores specializing in low-FODMAP food options, such as Fody Foods and FODMAP Friendly.
+If this is a diet that you should be following for your health, but can’t afford the low FODMAP meals delivered, there are a few grocery stores specializing in low-FODMAP foods, such as Fody Foods and Thrive Market.

-Both online grocery stores specialize in certified low-FODMAP foods and offer some delicious recipe ideas, but for variety and prices, Fody Foods has a slight advantage.
+Both online grocery stores specialize in certified low-FODMAP foods and offer some delicious recipe ideas, but for variety and prices, Thrive Market has a slight advantage.

-Caveman Chefs and Pete’s Paleo are also good, but not all meals use organic ingredients.
-Both our winner and runner-up specialize in the low-FODMAP diet, whereas the other two specialize in other diets, and offer a few low-FODMAP options.
+Pete’s Real Food is also good, but not all meals use organic ingredients.
+Both our winner and runner-up specialize in the low-FODMAP diet, whereas the other specializes in Paleo and Keto meal delivery services, and offer a few low-FODMAP options.